FREE 30 mins Family Law Consult

 Transfer of property

-Divorcing couples may qualify for a CGT marriage or relationship breakdown rollover.
-Any property transferred between the former spouse is not subject to capital gains tax.
+Divorcing couples may qualify for a capital gains tax (CGT) rollover.
+Any property transferred between the former spouses is not subject to capital gains tax.

 However, this only applies to property transferred through a court order or binding financial agreement.
-Informal agreements on property arrangements aren’t eligible for the rollover.
+You can’t make an informal agreement with your ex-partner and expect the tax office to still let you benefit from the rollover.

 Transfer of real estate